Introducing the Hummingbird

 How it works

-A sensor containing a dual-axis accelerometer is held on the user’s throat by means of a wearable neckband.
-The sensor signal is sent via a Bluetooth transmitter to an iPod, which uses a custom app to detect the periodic vibrations associated with vocalizations.
-The app also filters out sounds caused by bodily functions, like coughing and swallowing, as well as extraneous head movement.
-When a vocalization is detected, the iPod sends an activation signal to a relay box, translating it into a usable output that can be connected to a user interface, such as an AAC device or a computer.
+A sensor containing a dual-axis accelerometer is held on the user’s throat by a wearable neckband.
+The sensor is connected to the Hummingbird power pack which detects periodic vibrations associated with vocalizations.
+The Hummingbird also filters out sounds caused by bodily functions, like coughing and swallowing, as well as extraneous head movement.
+When a vocalization is detected, the Hummingbird power pack translates it into a usable output signal that can be connected to a USB, Bluetooth, or Switch-enabled user interfaces, such as an AAC device or a computer.
 Individuals can then control a variety of activities—such as turning on music, playing a game, or typing messages on a keyboard — opening up a world of choice and communication.

 We are currently working with industry partners to create a consumer-ready version of the Hummingbird to help promote its uptake and adoption for users across Canada and the globe.
 While the Hummingbird is a mature and validated technology, several refinements are necessary to improve the design of the existing prototype.
 Such refinements include: